Renault Zoom

-The Renault Zoom was a concept car created by Matra and Renault and was first introduced at the 1992 Paris Motor Show.
+The Renault Zoom was an electric concept car created by Renault and Matra was first introduced at the 1992 Paris Motor Show.

 The small 2-seat car had a length of 2650 mm and a width of 1520 mm.
 The Zoom was powered by a 45 kW (61.2 hp) electric motor.
 It was unique in having fold up rear wheels resulting in a shorter length 2300 mm when parked.
 Width remains constant at 1.52m, which means Zoom is 230 mm higher in retracted wheelbase configuration.
 2 scissor doors mounted on inclined axes reduce lateral bodywork clearance to a minimum and make Zoom easy to use in the tightest of spots.

 The Zoom was an urban and suburban concept car born of common research by Renault and Matra into modern electric cars.
 The Zoom was a relatively early venture into the world of city runabouts and utilised an electric power system in addition to a variable wheelbase.
 The engine is 90 percent recyclable.
 A communication centre mounted between the two seats houses a hands-free telephone and power-up control for Carminat navigation system.

 The concept for a variable wheelbase city car was revisited by the MIT CityCar and applied in the development of the Hiriko folding two-seat urban electric car.
-It did not go into production due to it being a concept but also not attracting serious interest going into production.
+It did not go into production due to it being a concept but also the infrastructure of the electric vehicles.